lilywang1988/eSIR/README.md

 Outputs and summary table
 -------------------------

 To save all the plots (including trace plots) and summary tables, please set `save_files=T`, and if possible, provide a location by setting `file_add="YOUR/FAVORITE/FOLDER"`.
 Otherwise, the traceplots and other intermediate plots will not be saved, but you can still retrieve the forecast plots and summary table based on the return list, e.g., using `res.step$forecast_infection` and `res.step$out_table`.
+Moreover, if you are interested in plotting the figures on your own, you may set `save_mcmc=T` so that all the MCMC draws will be saved in a `.RData` file too.

 For details, please explore our package directly.
-We have .rd files establisehd, please use `help(tvt.eSIR)` or `?qh.eSIR` to find them.
+We have `.rd` files establisehd, please use `help(tvt.eSIR)` or `?qh.eSIR` to find them.

 References
 ----------